rickballard/CoCache/Recovery/Strays/scroll__Cognocarta_Consenti.md

 ## Preamble

-CoCivium is a covenant to do work in common without recreating the old pyramid.
+CoCivium™ is a covenant to do work in common without recreating the old pyramid.
 We prefer clarity to charisma, roles to titles, and **consent before coercion**.
 We practice subsidiarity (decide at the edge), federation (interoperate, don’t centralize),
 and stewardship (authority as **maintained trust**, always time-boxed and recallable).